Memory Without Storage, Learning Without a Learner

 The cognitive vocabulary — memory, learning, decision, intelligence — attaches to emission profiles, not to substrates.
 An observer with incomplete access to any system's dynamics will inevitably construct these categories from the structure of its own prediction failures.
 The framework is falsifiable, quantitative, and makes specific predictions distinguishable from the standard cognitive vocabulary.

-A companion paper, The Philosophy Loop, develops the conceptual implications: why theobserver's three categories are co-present rather than sequential, why goals are derived ratherthan measured, and why the loop closes recursively — the observer constructing M/L/D from asystem's emissions is itself a system whose emissions another observer would decompose thesame way.
+A companion paper, "Why Observers Construct Intelligence", develops the conceptual implications: why the observer's three categories are co-present rather than sequential, why goals are derived rather than measured, and why the loop closes recursively — the observer constructing M/L/D from a system's emissions is itself a system whose emissions another observer would decompose the same way.

 March2026: Main paper: Memory Without Storage, Learning Without a Learner: Observer Inference Across Four Computational Substrates